bayuazhari/sistem-informasi-geografis/README.md

 # sistem-informasi-geografis
 ## About
-This is the resume of the first meeting of GIS
+This is the resume of the meeting of GIS

 Name | NPM | Class
 --------- | --------- | ---------